ddssong/data-distribution/README.md

 Hi guys, this is a simple code project for my Python class final.
 Hope the code can help a little if someone reads it.(Probably not, LOL)

-"""A collection of function for doing my project.
-"""

 # Calculate the total number of values in the input list.
 def count_number(input_list):